chrismendes/chrismendes.co.uk/readme.md

 # chrismendes.london

-> Personal website for web development contracting purposes.
-Consists of my CV, portfolio, and other useful information for the benefit of employers and recruitment agents.
+> Professional website for web development freelancing purposes.
+Consists of my CV, portfolio, code samples, and other useful information for the benefit of employers and recruitment agents.

 ## Overview

-A fully responsive website accessible across desktops, tablets, and mobile phones, the site is a Single Page App (SPA) built with Backbone.js.
+A fully responsive website accessible across desktops, tablets, and mobile phones, the site is built predominantly with Backbone.js and Twitter Bootstrap.

 **Technology Breakdown**